nashville-software-school/client-side-mastery/projects/tier-1/hairy-potter/README.md

-# Core JavaScript Review

-## The Hairy Potter
+# The Hairy Potter

-In this exercise, your task to build a workflow for making, and firing pottery, and then determining if it should be sold at a craft show.
+In this project, your task to build a workflow for making, and firing pottery, and then determining if it should be sold at a craft show.
 Then you will display the pottery to be sold in the DOM.

 ## Setup